smithy-lang/smithy-rs/design/src/rfcs/rfc0025_constraint_traits.md

 constraint.

 We will enforce this by copying _references_ to the `Vec`'s elements into a `HashSet` and checking that the sizes of both containers coincide.
-Smithy allows you to apply `uniqueItems` to _any_ list, [even if its members are not equipped with an equivalence relation], so we would have to manually check that the list's members are all [`Eq`].

 [`Eq`]: https://doc.rust-lang.org/std/cmp/trait.Eq.html
 [even if its members are not equipped with an equivalence relation]: https://github.com/awslabs/smithy/issues/1093